How to improve online security at home?

 For the extremely important accounts that you have, investing in a hardware security key as an additional blanket of defense is worth the hassle; better to be safe than incredibly sorry.
 Consider getting one for the main email address that you use, the password manager that you installed as well as your recovery email.

-Files and that that you need and are dear to you should have back up on cloud or an external device or even both; these files include documents, photos and videos.
-Having back up on external devices and cloud will save you from the heartache of unwanted deletion, hardware damage and failure as well as cryptolocker malware.
+Files and that that you need and are dear to you should have back up on the cloud or an external device or even both; these files include documents, photos, and videos.
+Having back up on external devices and the cloud will save you from the heartache of unwanted deletion, hardware damage, and failure as well as crypto locker malware.

 It’s obvious that if you want a secure computer, you need to update the operating system of your device whenever it’s available.
-Turn on the automatic update option of available; Linux, Windows and OSX support this option.
+Turn on the automatic update option if available; Linux, Windows, and OS X support this option.

 Be sure that all your important software, specifically your browser, is updated in order to ensure that your browsing is secured.
 If you have the option to get better and more secured software then why wouldn’t you?
-Updating Internet Explorer, Chrome and Firefox browser have different steps but all of them offer auto-update options.
+Updating Internet Explorer, Chrome, and Firefox browsers have different steps but all of them offer auto-update options.

-The most obvious way to secure you laptop or computer is to install antivirus and firewall.
+The most obvious way to secure your laptop or computer is to install antivirus and firewall.
 If you already installed them, always check if they’re updated and working properly.
-Numerous antivirus and firewall are available online.
-Each and everyone vary in features, brand and such.
+Numerous antivirus and firewalls are available online.
+Each and everyone varies in features, brand, and such.